CHIEF MARKETING OFFICER

 The first 90 days follow a structured progression.
 Weeks 1-2 are diagnostic.
 The fractional CMO conducts interviews, audits existing marketing assets, and maps the customer journey.
 The output is a findings deck that identifies the three highest-impact opportunities and the three most critical constraints.

 Weeks 3-6 are strategy development and quick wins.
 The CMO builds the go-to-market playbook, defines success metrics, and identifies low-hanging fruit.
 Quick wins are proof-of-concept tests that validate the strategic direction.
-A quick win might be a content calendar that generates 15 qualified leads in 30 days, or a sales enablement deck that shortens the sales cycle by 12 days.
+A quick win is a content calendar that generates 15 qualified leads in 30 days, or a sales enablement deck that shortens the sales cycle by 12 days.

 Weeks 7-12 are system implementation and team enablement.
 The CMO documents processes, trains the internal team, and establishes the reporting cadence that will govern the engagement moving forward.
 By the end of Week 12, the foundation is complete.
 The client has documented playbooks, trained personnel, and a measurement framework.